CB Granada: 2004–2011: The consolidation in ACB

 The new era in ACB, starts with the definition of a medium-term project that will lead the club to settle permanently in the national basketball elite.
-Since then, great players have been part of this project of consolidation with one in particular: Curtis Borchardt.
-CB Granada starts every season with renewed hopes ant the same strengths in its objectives: To continue to grow with firm steps.
+Since then, prominent players have been part of this project of consolidation with one in particular: Curtis Borchardt.

 But on 2010–11 season, the huge debts and a poor planning of the team led to the relegation of CB Granada to the relegation to LEB Oro after seven years at Liga ACB.

 Comeback to LEB and dissolution

 After the 2011 relegation, CB Granada played on LEB Oro with several economic problems, and despite a good start, the lack of budget caused the march of several players and several losses.
 In December 2011, the Board of the club announced CB Granada will be dissolved after the end of the season.

 CB Granada finished the 2011-12 league in the last position and was relegated to LEB Plata after being defeated in the last game by Clínicas Rincón Benahavís 71–61.
 Days later, the club officially required the stoppage.
 Finally, on May 5, the club was officially dissolved.

 Despite the dissolution of the team, the Fundación CB Granada, which previously worked with CB Granada, started to play in Regional leagues.